Programs > Brochure

 To be considered for this scholarship students must:

-- Be undertaking a study abroad/exchange in the Indo-Pacific (full list of eligible countries here).
+- Be undertaking a study abroad/exchange in the Indo-Pacific.

 - Be an Australian citizen electing to study in a country where you do not hold citizenship.

-- Be enrolled in a Bachelor's level program (includes honours).
+- Be enrolled in a Bachelor's level program (including honours), during the overseas study period.

 - Academic excellence, both graded and ungraded achievements (40% weighting).